 Author contributions: Himmelsbach K designed and performed the experiments, analyzed the data and wrote the manuscript; Hildt E coordinated the research, analyzed the data and edited the manuscript.

 Supported by the Federal Ministry of Health (BMG) to Hildt E.

-Institutional review board statement: At our institute no institutional review board form or document exists.
-All members of the institute are obligated to obey the rules of good scientific practice as defined by the DFG (German Research Foundation).

-Institutional animal care and use committee statement: No animal experiments were performed.

 Conflict-of-interest statement: There are no conflicts of interest.